Zirconium Alloy

 Zr + 2H2O→ZrO2 + 2H2

-resulting in formation of solid oxide on the metal’s surface.
+resulting in the formation of solid oxide on the metal’s surface.
 In summary, in the absence of neutron irradiation, the overall oxidation of zirconium and its alloys is fairly well understood.
-The oxidation rate depends upon the pressure of the oxygen or water vapor, and scales approximately with pressure to the 1/6th power.
+The oxidation rate depends upon the pressure of the oxygen or water vapor and scales approximately with pressure to the 1/6th power.
 The dependence of oxidation rate R on temperature and pressure can be expressed as:

 R = 13.9·P1/6·exp(−1.47/kBT)

 The enhancement in the oxidation rate in the presence of fast neutrons depends upon neutron intensity, temperature, water chemistry, dissolved oxygen in the water, and oxide layer thickness.
-Part of the hydrogen thus generated is incorporated into the metallic matrix, migrating under the effect of the thermal gradient to accumulate in the less hot regions, forming hydrides that are liable to cause brittleness in the cladding, as the fuel cools down.The two processes, oxidation and hydridation, are thus intimately bound up together.
+Part of the hydrogen thus generated is incorporated into the metallic matrix, migrating under the effect of the thermal gradient to accumulate in the less hot regions, forming hydrides that are liable to cause brittleness in the cladding as the fuel cools down.
+The two processes, oxidation, and hydridation, are thus intimately bound together.

 Fuel Cladding Integrity – Postulated Accidents

-- Maximum oxidation of cladding,
+- The maximum oxidation of cladding,

 - Coolable core geometry,

-- Long term cooling.
+- Long-term cooling.

 See also: Enthalpy of Nuclear Fuel